-Sustainability Indicator Minimum Threshold Measurable Objective Undesirable Result Chronic Lowering of Groundwater Elevations Upper Aquifer: Spring groundwater elevation where less than 10% or less than 20% of domestic wells could potentially be impacted.
+SUSTAINABILITY INDICATOR MINIMUM THRESHOLD MEASURABLE OBJECTIVE UNDESIRABLE RESULT Chronic Lowering of Groundwater Elevations Upper Aquifer: Spring groundwater elevation where less than 10% or less than 20% of domestic wells could potentially be impacted.
 Lower Aquifer: Spring groundwater elevation minus 20 to 120 feet Upper & Lower Aquifer: Spring 2015 groundwater elevation minus 5 feet (for wells with increasing or no groundwater trends) or projected Spring 2042 groundwater elevation minus 5 feet for wells with declining groundwater elevations 25% of groundwater elevations measured at same RMS wells exceed the associated MTs for 2 consecutive measurements.
-If the water year is dry or critically dry, then levels below the MTs are not undesirable if groundwater management allows for recovery in average or wetter years Reduction of Groundwater Storage Upper & Lower Aquifer: Amount of groundwater in storage when groundwater elevations are at their minimum threshold Upper & Lower Aquifer: Amount of groundwater storage when groundwater elevations are at their measurable objective Same as chronic lowering of groundwater levels Land Subsidence Two feet over 20 years (i.e., no more than 0.5 feet of cumulative subsidence over a five-year period (beyond the measurement error), solely due to lowering of groundwater elevations One foot over 20 years (Zero inelastic subsidence, in addition to any measurement error).
-If InSAR data are used, the measurement error is 0.1 feet and any measurement 0.1 feet or less would not be considered inelastic subsidence 50% of RMS exceed the minimum threshold over a 5-year period that is irreversible and is caused by lowering of groundwater elevations Seawater Intrusion Not Applicable Not Applicable Not Applicable Degraded Water Quality Upper & Lower Aquifer: TDS concentration of 750 mg/L at all RMS wells Upper & Lower Aquifer: California lower limit secondary MCL concentration for TDS of 500 mg/L measured at RMS wells At least 25% of RMS exceed the minimum threshold for water quality for 2 consecutive years at each well where it can be established that GSP implementation is the cause of the exceedance
+I Groundwater I storage when I Same as chronic lowering of groundwater levels Land Subsidence Two feet over 20 years (i.e., no more than 0.5 feet of cumulative subsidence over a five-year period (beyond the measurement error), solely due to lowering of groundwater elevations One foot over 20 years (Zero inelastic subsidence, in addition to any measurement error).
+If InSAR data are used, the measurement error is 0.1 feet and any measurement 0.1 feet or less would not be considered inelastic subsidence 50% of RMS exceed the minimum threshold over a 5-year period that is irreversible and is caused by lowering of groundwater elevations Seawater Intrusion Seawater Intrusion Not Applicable Not Applicable Degraded WaterUpper & LowerQualityAquifer: TDSconcentration of 750mg/L at all RMS wells Upper & Lower Aquifer: California lower limit secondary MCL concentration for TDS of 500 mg/L measured at RMS wells At least 25% of RMS exceed the minimum threshold for water quality for 2 consecutive years at each well where it can be established that GSP implementation is the cause of the exceedance